stffrdhrn/junk/exceptions/README.md

  - throw - simple test that throws and catches in a function - PASSES
  - throw-pthread - simple case that throws and catches in a pthread - PASSES
- - throw-pthread-sem - sam as cancel24, throws and catches in a pthread while waiting in a semaphore - FAILED
+ - throw-pthread-sem - sam as cancel24, throws and catches in a pthread while waiting in a semaphore - PASSES

 Currently this points to exceptions in semaphores not being properly raised?